-Outdoor Water Activities in San Mateo County
+Outdoor Water Activities on The San Francisco Peninsula

-With sunshine shining on us for most of the year, the San Francisco Peninsula offers a vast variety of outdoor beauty, making our region so unique and enjoyable all year round.
+With sunshine shining on us for most of the year, The San Francisco Peninsula offers a vast variety of outdoor beauty, making our region so unique and enjoyable all year round.
 Whether you’re looking to kayak on the Pacific Ocean or surf in Pacifica, you can find it all here!

 KAYAKING & BOATING